ohpauleez/wabbitmq/README.md

 WabbitMQ is a Clojure messaging library for use with RabbitMQ.
 It wraps RabbitMQ's Java AMQP client library (v2.2.0).

+**This particular fork uses clj-json (which is backed by Jackson) to perform the json encoding and decoding.**

 ## Usage

 First add the following to your `project.clj`: